my-name-is-samael/BeamJoy/README.md

 ### I cannot respawn my vehicle, it this broken ?
 Scenarios have their own rules, here is the complete respawns guide by scenario :
-  - `Freeroam` : All respawn are allowed by default.
-If staff member(s) configured respawn delay and/or teleport delay, you will have a countdown (visible in the header of the main beamjoy window) before you can do it again.
+  - `Freeroam` : All respawn are allowed.
+If the server is configured to have a respawn delay and/or teleport delay, you will have a countdown visible in the main window, before you can do it again.
   - `Races (solo/multi)` : the allowed respawns mode is defined by the player who launched the race.
 There are multiple mode:
-    - All respawns : __RecoverVehicle__ and __RecoverVehicleAlt__ are the only respawns allowed because they are fast and in-place.
-Other respawns are teleporting or reloading game physic (provokes a stutter).
+    - All respawns : __RecoverVehicle__, __RecoverVehicleAlt__, __SaveHome__ and __LoadHome__ are allowed, the 3 firsts will respawn you in-place and the last will bring you back to the last checkpoint.
+Other respawns are teleporting or reloading game physic (provokes a stutter) and are then disabled.
     - No respawns : self explanatory
-    - Last checkpoint / Stand : only the __LoadHome__ respawn wil be enabled and will bring you back to the last checkpoint/stand (the home is automatically defined by the scenario).
+    - Last checkpoint / Stand : __SaveHome__ and __LoadHome__ respawns wil be enabled and will bring you back to the last checkpoint/stand.
-  - `Delivery (solo, package/vehicle)` : only the __RecoverVehicle__ respawn is enabled, but will bring you to Freeroam if you use it.
+  - `Delivery (solo, package/vehicle)` : All respawn are disabled to keep the scenario fair (you will need to reach a garage to repair your vehicle).
-  - `DeliveryTogether` : As the other delivery modes, the __RecoverVehicle__ respawn is allowed, but this time it does not bring you back to Freeroam mode, instead it will cancel your next delivery reward (you should get to a garage or driving more carefully to keep it).
+  - `DeliveryTogether` : As opposed to other delivery modes, __RecoverVehicle__ and __RecoverVehicleAlt__ respawns are allowed, but it will cancel your next delivery reward, as mentionned in the main window (you should get to a garage or driving more carefully to keep your streak).
-  - `Hunter` : The hunted player cannot respawn (its skills are valued in this mode).
-Hunters can use the __RecoverVehicle__ respawn but will then have a freeze countdown before they can drive again.
+  - `Hunter` : The fugitive cannot respawn if close to any hunter by a customizable distance, 50 meters by default (skills are valued in this mode).
+Hunters can use __RecoverVehicle__ and __RecoverVehicleAlt__ respawns but will then have a customizable freeze countdown before they can drive again.
-  - `Destruction Derby` : Participants have lives, and until they have, thay can use the __LoadHome__ respawn (note that if they still have live(s) and the takedown countdown reached 0, they will automatically get respawned).
+  - `Destruction Derby` : Participants have lives, and until they have, thay can use __SaveHome__ and __LoadHome__ respawns (note that if they still have lives and the takedown countdown reached 0, they will automatically get respawned).
-  - `Speed` : In this mode, participants cannot respawn, since the mode goal is to stay over a speed limit and to become the last player alive.
+  - `Speed` : In this mode, participants cannot respawn, since the mode goal is to stay over a speed limit and to remain the last player alive.

 For reference, here is the BeamJoy handled respawns list with default bindings:
-- __RecoverVehicle__ : Keyboard `Insert` by default | Controller `Dpad left` by default
+- __RecoverVehicle__ (and rewind) : Keyboard `Insert` by default | Controller `Dpad left` by default
 - __RecoverVehicleAlt__ : Keyboard `Ctrl + Insert` by default | not assigned by default on Controller
 - __LoadHome__ : Keyboard `Home` by default | not assigned by default on Controller

-If you are mainly `playing with a controller`, I suggest you to remove all respawn bindings and then to assign:
+If you are mainly `playing with a controller`, it is recommended to assign these bindings:
 - __Recover Vehicle__ : `DPad left`
 - __Save Home__ : `DPad left`
 - __Load Home__ : `DPad Right`